 If you keep your wits about you and use common sense (watching your stuff in crowded places, etc), you will find it to be very safe.

 There is a danger from motorists that have zero tolerance for pedestrians.

-They often disregard them completely, and the same applies for cars: if you find yourself at an intersection and you have the right of way, do not expect anyone to stop and let you cross the street – be it in front of a crosswalk or a green traffic light.
+They often disregard them completely, and the same applies to cars: if you find yourself at an intersection and you have the right of way, do not expect anyone to stop and let you cross the street – be it in front of a crosswalk or a green traffic light.

-- Visas - Many countries do not need a visa to enter Tbilisi, and may stay without one for 360 days.
+- Visas - Many countries do not need a visa to enter Tbilisi and may stay without one for 360 days.
 Other countries do not need a visa for stays shorter than 90 days.
 If you are not sure about your visa status, contact your local Georgian embassy for further details.

-- Weather - Tbilisi has mild and rainy climate on the coast and in the western areas, though it's more continental in the central and eastern inland areas.
+- Weather - Tbilisi has a mild and rainy climate on the coast and in the western areas, though it's more continental in the central and eastern inland areas.
 The mountain regions are colder, though, as expected.

 - Airports - Shota Rustaveli Tbilisi International Airport, formerly known as Novo Alexeyevka International Airport, is the main and busiest international airport in Georgia.
 It located 17 km southeast of the capital of Tbilisi.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Tbilisi since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Tbilisi since it covers not only the costs of medical problems but also theft and loss of valuables.